harcokuppens/bibber/README.md

 Note, that the clean language server, named Eastwood, used in the devcontainer uses the `Eastwood.clm` configuration file to specify all folder with clean source.
-If you switch from nitrile build to clm build you also must adapt the source folders from `nitrile-packages/` to `clean/` in this file.
-The file already has both setups configured, but one is commented and the other not, so when switching build system also switch the commenting here.
+If you switch between the  nitrile  or the 'classic' Clean distribution you must also adapt the libraries specified in the the `Eastwood.clm` configuration file  to match the distribution.

+For the nitrile Clean distribution create a `Eastwood.clm` configuration  with the command:

+    ```sh
+    nitrile-eastwood
+    ```

+For the 'classic' Clean distribution create a `Eastwood.clm` configuration  with the command:

+    ```sh
+    cp resources/Eastwood.classic.yml Eastwood.yml
+    ```

+Note that this repository by default supplies the nitrile's `Eastwood.yml` file.